Woder 10K Ultra High Capacity Direct Connect Water Filtration System

 One final major selling point of the Woder 10K-GenII is Woder’s patented “You’ll love it” guarantee – what this implies is, basically, the standard money-back guarantee.
 This means that if you don’t like the filter for whatever reason, you’ll always be able to get a full refund.

-In a nutshell, both filtration systems are high-grade and greatly excel the industry standards, have same certificates, matching life expectancy and identical capacities – the only substantial difference being that the GenII packs a built-in valve in its smart head, which eliminates the need for guesswork about when to change the filters.
+In a nutshell, both Woder Water Filter filtration systems are high-grade and greatly excel the industry standards, have the same certificates, matching life expectancy and identical capacities – the only substantial difference being that the GenII packs a built-in valve in its smart head, which eliminates the need for guesswork about when to change the filters.

-Theses products are often claimed to be the best undersink water filter, so have a lot to live upto to match that expectation and reputation.
-And, of course, there’s the small matter of price difference, with the list price of the GenII being almost a third higher than that of the original 10K, however the additional cost is worth the difference, especially when you consider this will last for up to 10,000 gallons, or roughly three years of use.
+These products are often claimed to be the best undersink water filter, so have a lot to live upto to match that expectation and reputation.
+And, of course, there’s the small matter of price difference, with the list price of the GenII being almost a third higher than that of the original 10K, however, the additional cost is worth the difference, especially when you consider this will last for up to 10,000 gallons or roughly three years of use.
 You can also have a look at the best Countertop Reverse Osmosis water filters.

 We have a more indepth review available www.osmowaterfilters.com/reverse-osmosis-systems/woder-10k-genii-ultra-high-capacity-direct-connect-water-filtration-system-review/